 Securities Available for Sale: Securities available for sale consist of bonds and notes not classified as trading securities nor as securities to be held to maturity.
 Securities available for sale are carried at fair value.
 These are securities that management intends to use as part of its asset and liability management strategy and may be sold in response to changes in interest rates, resultant prepayment risk, changes in the maturity mix of the Corporation's assets and liabilities, liquidity needs, regulatory capital considerations, and other similar factors.
 Unrealized holding gains and losses, net of tax, on debt securities available for sale are reported at a net amount in a separate component ("accumulated other comprehensive income") of stockholders' equity until realized.
 Realized gains and losses on sales of securities are based on net proceeds and the adjusted book value of the securities sold using the specific identification method.
-Purchase discounts are amortized to earnings by the interest method from the purchase date to maturity date.
-Purchase premiums are amortized to earnings by the interest method from the purchase date to call date.
+Purchase discounts are amortized to earnings by the interest method from the purchase date to call date.

 Management determines the appropriate classification of securities at the time of purchase and re-evaluates such designation as of each balance sheet date.
-The Corporation has no investment securities classified as "held to maturity" or "trading securities" at December 31, 2023 and 2022.
+The Corporation has no investment securities classified as "held to maturity" or "trading securities" at December 31, 2024 and 2023.